Skip to content

 Justin Grossbard

-Justin Grossbard is the co-founder and head of research at CompareForexBrokers.
+Justin Grossbard is the co-founder and CEO at CompareForexBrokers.
 He has traded forex since 1998, leads UK broker research and has personally reviewed every FCA-regulated broker on this site.
-His work has appeared in Forbes, Kiplinger and Finance Magnates, and he holds a Bachelor of Commerce (Honours) and a Master's in Marketing.
+His work has appeared in Forbes, Kiplinger and Finance Magnates, and he holds a Bachelor of Commerce (Honours) and a Master of Marketing.

 LinkedIn · X / Twitter